tmwine/github-upload/README.md

 - fam_LE_var_mx (matrix): used to record the results of the Monte Carlo Lyapunov exponent and variance estimates; each row corresponds to an indexed isomorphism family # (the order corresponding to order of appearance in br_iso_families); each row has elements [LE, var, product length, number of samples]

-### Routines

-This section lists all of the available routines, including a short description.

-  #### binary alphabets:
-  - BinAlpha_Mx_Gen.m: generates the {M<sub>1</sub>\*P,M<sub>2</sub>\*P,P} matrix set; gives option to save result in a .bin file
-  - BinAlpha_Le_Var_MC.m: manages the Monte Carlo estimates for Lyapunov exponent and variance; drives LV_MC_BA.cpp's executable via system call
-      - LV_MC_BA.cpp: Monte Carlo estimates for Lyapunov exponent and variance; receives an Mi\*P .bin filename
-  - BinAlpha_Fast_CL.cpp: fast matrix multiplier routine; receives an Mi\*P .bin filename; enter binary symbol sequence on the command line; returns the log of the entrywise norm of the product
-  - BinAlpha_Fast_File.cpp: fast matrix multiplier routine; receives an Mi\*P .bin filename; reads binary symbol sequence from text file; returns the log of the entrywise norm of the product
-  - BinAlpha_Entropy.cpp: entropy estimator for binary distributions; receives an Mi\*P .bin filename and returns the entropy estimate associated with sequences of a fixed length

-  #### alphabets with > 2 symbols:
-  - MultAlpha_Mx_Gen.m: generates Si_mx_cells, graph_array, and Mi\*P matrix set; uses MultAlpha_Pare and MultAlpha_Routes; option to save results to standard files
-    - MultAlpha_Pare.m: used to pare rows and columns of zeros from initial simplex shift matrices
-    - MultAlpha_Routes.m: finds all cyclical routes in the pared matrix set; each set of connected cycles is portioned into a block row; uses MultAlpha_Graph_Gen
-        - MultAlpha_Graph_Gen.m: generates the graph_array array of Octave graph structures
-  - MultAlpha_Iso_Fam.m: given a .m file containing Si_mx_cells and graph_array data, finds all isomorphisms between block rows of the same matrix dimension, sorting them into families in a br_iso_families cell array; uses Iso_Perm_Layer and Iso_Full_Layer; option to save results
-    - Iso_Perm_Layer.m: initial check for potential isomorphism between two graphs, a test graph compared against a base graph; uses Iso_LH_Graph_Chk
-    - Iso_Full_Layer.m: completion of check of potential isomorphism between two graphs, test and base pairs that passed the checks at Iso_Perm_Layer; uses Iso_LH_Graph_Chk
-        - Iso_LH_Graph_Chk: creates a canonical node matrix for a graph, dependent on the starting node; uses a left-hand-turn rule
-  - MultAlpha_Le_Var_MC.m: manages the Monte Carlo estimates for Lyapunov exponent and variance; drives LV_MC_MA.cpp's executable via system call
-      - LV_MC_MA.cpp: Monte Carlo estimates for Lyapunov exponent and variance; receives an Mi\*P .bin filename
-  - MultAlpha_Fast_CL.cpp: fast matrix multiplier routine; receives an Mi\*P .bin filename; enter binary symbol sequence on the command line; returns the log of the entrywise norm of the product
-  - MultAlpha_Fast_File.cpp: fast matrix multiplier routine; receives an Mi\*P .bin filename; reads binary symbol sequence from text file; returns the log of the entrywise norm of the product
-  - MultAlpha_Graph_Disp.m: for alphabets of > 2 symbols, given an .m file containing Si_mx_cells and graph_array data, creates a .dot (.gv) file that can be rendered in eg GraphViz to display a given block row's graph

-  #### for any alphabet:
-  - Slow_Mult.m: a slower (Octave) routine for multiplying the matrices corresponding to an input symbol sequence; returns the log of the entrywise norm of the product
-  - Bell_Plot.m: for a given sample size, will compute (generalized Bernoulli) random matrix products and plot their histogram; the plot is compared against the theoretical Gaussian, from the Lyapunov exponent and variance, in accordance with the central limit theorem; will also estimate a correction factor--for obtaining more accurate z-scores for relatively short symbolic sequences

 ### License